PlatArs/PlatArs/README.md

 <h1 align="center"> Good day to You! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"></h1>

-* I'm Arsenii, a beginner data analyst.
+* I'm Arsenii, a beginner data analyst
-* In the year 2020 I finished my education as Geophysicist.
+* In the year 2020 I finished my education as Geophysicist
-* After graduation I was working in oil and gas industry in Schlumberger.
+* After graduation I was working in oil and gas industry in Schlumberger
-* In 2022 I started to study Python and DS, to expand my knowledge and abilities.
+* In 2022 I started to study Python and DS, to expand my knowledge and abilities
-* I really look forward to work on an AI project in the future.
+* I really look forward to work on an AI project in the future
-* And I'm open for incoming job offers.
+* And I'm open for incoming job offers

 ###  *Here's my main projects*: